Central Sleep ApneaSymptoms, Doctors, Treatments, Advances & More

 If the apnea is not associated with another disease, it is called idiopathic central sleep apnea.

-A condition called Cheyne-Stokes respiration can affect people with severe heart failure and can be associated with central sleep apnea.
+A condition called Cheyne-Stokes respiration can affect people with severe heart failure or brain injuries and can be associated with central sleep apnea.
 The breathing pattern involves alternating deep and heavy breathing with shallow, or even not breathing, usually while sleeping.

 Central sleep apnea is not the same as obstructive sleep apnea.
 With obstructive sleep apnea, breathing stops and starts because the airway is narrowed or blocked.
 Central sleep apnea and obstructive sleep apnea can be present in the same person.